Edinburgh Investment Trust : Transaction in Own Shares | MarketScreener

 HEADLINE: PURCHASE OF ORDINARY SHARES FOR TREASURY

-The Edinburgh Investment Trust plc announces that on 13 June 2019, it purchased for holding in treasury 100,000 ordinary shares of 25p each at a price of 589.7966p per share.
+The Edinburgh Investment Trust plc announces that on 19 June 2019, it purchased for holding in treasury 85,000 ordinary shares of 25p each at a price of 593.1246p per share.

 For and on behalf of